cs4241-c25/final-project-error-prone-engineers/README.md

       1. Utilized the Nodemailer library to send password reset links to users.
 Using Nodemailer, emails are sent from a custom-made Gmail account for the team, freedomtrailapplication@gmail.com.
 This allows users to securely reset their passwords by adding an extra layer of security, ensuring that password reset links are sent only to the requesting user.
+   7. **Leaflet Map and Tracking**
+      1. To display the official Freedom Trail accurately, we used the publicly published custom google map from the official Boston Freedom Trail website.
+After downloading this map, it was converted into a geojson file for use in Leaflet, which made elements such as popups and location tracking.
+Location tracking was done using the browser's ability to track location, and a use effect function that updates the Leaflet marker for the user's location.

 4. <h3> What challenges you faced in completing the project. </h3>